ken0nek/SwiftMeasurement/README.md

 Current version is compatible with:

 - Swift 5.0+
-- iOS 10 or later
 - masOS 10.12 or later
+- iOS 10.0 or later
+- watchOS 3.0 or later
+- tvOS 10.0 or later

 ## Installation